sinkaroid/eiyuu/README.md

 - Easy to use, check your intelisense

 ## Eiyuu vs. the Competition
-Some tests result against the imageboards
+Some tests result with the imageboards

 | Site            | Status                                                                                                                                                                            | Query resolver | Additions |
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- | --- |